acmucsd/sdctf-2024/pwn/slowjs-plus-plus/README.md

 | --------- | -------- | ---------- | ------ | ------ | -------------------- |
 | Xia0o0o0o | Pwn      | Medium     | 472    | 2      | OrangeOrchardOrioles |

-> [!IMPORTANT]
-> Unfortunately, we cannot disclose the source code for this challenge.
-However, the binary is still available at [slowjs.zip](dist)!

 ---